 The journal will continue to publish the articles on Open Access terms.
 Therefore, the journal will be depositing the full text content in international databases as well as on the official web-site.
 The permanent article identifier (DOI) will also be available in continuity.

-The fee will be paid only after the editor communicate the acceptance decision to the author.
 The proof of payment will be sent at editor@FARMA.com.ro

 Please make the payment by bank (wire) transfer or by using debit/credit card [ click ].